 “a business methodology that attracts customers by creating valuable content and experiences tailored to them.
 While outbound marketing interrupts your audience with content they don’t always want, inbound marketing forms connections they are looking for and solves problems they already have.”

 Essentially, inbound marketing is all about building meaningful, lasting relationships instead of just a transactional one, which is a much more fulfilling experience for customers and employees alike!

-The inbound methodology has three principal pillars: Attract, Engage, Delight.
+The inbound methodology has three principal pillars: Attract, Engage, and Delight.

-HubSpot uses these principles to guide everything they do—including the creation and use of their flywheel concept.
+HubSpot uses these principles to guide everything they do—including the creation and use of its flywheel concept.

 Their thought is that if they attract and engage with prospective customers rather than seek them out, the customer-company relationship is far more valuable, and far more likely to delight and build lifelong business relationships.